AdoriZahard/hi3er/docs/index.md

 **Petals in the Wind**: When red and blue taint triggers Blending, enemies within 8m are dealt 1200%/500% ATK of Adaptive DMG; CD: 3s.
 Also taints yourself purple for 15s, increasing the effect of red, yellow, and blue taint by 40%.
 Triggering it again resets the duration. | 2nd
 **A Flame Extinguished**: When red and yellow taint triggers Blending you become tainted orange for 15s, triggering Time Fracture for 2.5s and reducing enemy Physical Defense 40% and Elemental Resist 15% for 10s; CD: 7s.
 Triggering it again resets the duration. | Optional

+!!! note
+    Red is highest priority to +3.
+Yellow is good to +3.
+Strongly recommended to use 3* Remembrance Sigil Abuse for Red.

 ***